kboghe/NordVPN-switcher/README.md

 In this case, the VPN switcher basically serves the same function as the often-used proxy lists while scraping the web (e.g. with BeauitfulSoup), but without the common disadvantages associated with the latter.

 * To automate a particular task that benefits from being performed by many ip-addresses

-For example, manipulating Google search results by clicking on a particular link thousands of times from different IP adresses.

 * For security reasons